 This is where the Taking the Oath section lives.

-"You're making a commitment to something that's bigger than yourself," he says, adding that "there are many who are born under our flag, but there are a few who actually choose to become a part of it."
+"You're making a commitment to something that's bigger than yourself," he said, adding that "there are many who are born under our flag, but there are a few who actually choose to become a part of it."

 Instead of displaying stories of war and commemorating the men and women who fought and stopping there, the NVMM continues the narrative.
 What was it like for soldiers to return home after the fight?
 What do those reunions look like?